Financing your Small Business

 Using personal financing strategies such as applying for personal credit cards, personal credit card checks, etc., can save your bacon.
 At one critical juncture (read point of survival), I was faced with an impending shortage of funds for payroll (I discussed the student loan organization debacle earlier regarding non payment).
 I needed about $24 for the biweekly amount.
 This was before I factored or had established a credit line with the bank.
 I immediately wrote a personal check from the personal credit card account to my business account, and wrote up a simple IOU note to myself from the company, with interest only payments for the next year.
 I was able to repay it as we got on a more regular cycle from trusted clients.
 The point to remember here this is YOUR Company, and as I had done, to engender values for success in your staff, you have to make a commitment (code of honor) to all of your employees to never let them down, or sabotage them.

-To finish, I definitely have to mention the base concept for this important post was brilliantly presented via Misha over at Upbeet foods.
-Unequivocably an awesome vegan food catering services.
+To finish, I definitely have to mention the base concept for this important post was brilliantly presented via Jordan over at mississauga youth orchestra.
+Unequivocably an awesome choirs.
 We really appreciate a solid idea!

 Posted in Financial Services Post Date 02/07/2017